blinkbitcoin/blink-for-woocommerce/docs/architecture/non-custodial-lightning-address.md

 order pending and logs why.
 A merchant finding an order that needs a human is recoverable; a customer whose paid order was cancelled is not.

+**WooCommerce's stock timer defers to a payable invoice.** `wc_cancel_unpaid_orders()` cancels pending orders once `woocommerce_hold_stock_minutes` has passed -- 60 by default, against invoices that may be valid for 3600 seconds -- and that cancellation used to take the order's scheduled checks with it.
+The plugin now answers `woocommerce_cancel_unpaid_order` with `false` while a non-custodial invoice is unresolved and inside its window.
+The reprieve releases itself: once the invoice is terminal or past `expiresAt + EXPIRY_GRACE_SECONDS`, the timer cancels the order as it normally would.
+A cancellation that reaches a live invoice after that is a shop manager's decision, and it does stop the checks.

 **The give-up budget belongs to the background job.** Only the scheduler's own checks count towards it.
 A customer refreshing the pay page says nothing about how much work the background job has done, and while both spent the same